A parliamentary report of 1777 recorded parish workhouses in operation at Alford, for up to 15 inmates, and at

 The Spilsby design followed Scott's typical plan with an arched single-storey entrance block, three-storey main accommodation block, and small infirmary and ancillary buildings to the rear.
 The workhouse layout can be seen on the 1904 map below.

-After 1930, the former workhouse became a Public Assistance Institution known as West Keal Hall.
+After 1930, the former workhouse became a Public Assistance Institution.
+Its accommodation was supplemented by 35 places at West Keal Hall, located a couple of miles to the south-west pf Spilsby.
 After 1948, the hospital facilities became the Gables Hospital, which provided geriatric care.

 All that now remains of the building is the central portion of the main block.